Section 179 and Bonus Depreciation 2026: Limits, 100% Bonus, and De Minimis

 State Conformity

 Not all states conform to federal §179 limits or to bonus depreciation.
+For businesses operating nationwide / all 50 states where permitted, state conformity can be the difference between a clean federal deduction and a separate state depreciation schedule.
 Key non-conforming states include:

 California: Limits §179 to $25,000; does not allow federal bonus depreciation.